SyysBiir/react-terminal-logger/README.md

 # React terminal logger
-> Simple console logger for react and react-native"
+> Simple console logger for react and react-native

 ## Getting Started
 To install the module, run the following in the command line: